-The Doctoral Programme in Mathematics and Statistics offers dissertation topics and guidance pure and applied mathematics and mathematical statistics which are represented in the research profile of the department.
+The Doctoral Programme in Mathematics and Statistics offers dissertation topics and guidance in pure and applied mathematics and mathematical statistics which are represented in the research profile of the department.
 These include analysis, inverse problems, mathematical biology, mathematical physics, mathematical logics and statistics.
 Topics bordering other research fields can be considered if they have a strong mathematical component.

 A doctoral degree in the programme comprises of a doctoral thesis and 40 credits of additional studies.
 The studies are divided into discipline-specific studies, aimed to support your research project, and transferable skills training.